-In order to use new methods, to enforce new curricula, and to actively teach on a communicative basis, professors need to retrain them-selves according to the challenges nowadays.
+In order to use new methods, to enforce new curricula, and to actively teach on a communicative basis, professors need to re-train them-selves according to the challenges nowadays.

 Active-participatory didactics, alongside with training and retraining of teachers in this regard will lead to generations of graduates able to meet current professional shifts and evolve by lifelong learning strategies.
 [22]

-The English exam in the Baccalaureate stands proof to the decrease of testing literature, culture, and civilization, at the same time focusing more on the components of grammar in communication and text comment with argumentation of statement and own viewpoint.
-Since 1991, the foreign language test in the national Baccalaureate exam has gone various simplifications, through modernizations, insertions of practical use elements, gradually giving up the areas of literature. culture & civilization; subsequently, the weight and the difficulty of the grammar tested decreased as well.
+The English exam in the Baccalaureate stands proof to the decrease of testing literature, culture, and civilization, at the same time focusing more on the components of grammar in communication and text comment with argumentation statement and of own viewpoint.
+Since 1991, the foreign language test in the national Baccalaureate exam has through various simplifications, gone modernizations, insertions of practical use elements, gradually giving up the areas of literature, culture & civilization; subsequently, the weight and the difficulty of the grammar tested decreased as well.
 The gain is fluency, but the loss is of substance & quality.

-Fig.8.
+Fig. 8.
 Changes in the Baccalaureate English exam over a decade: 1999-2010

-\rightarrow the literature, culture, and civilisation component the grammar in communication component

-\rightarrow text comment and own viewpoint argumentation
+→ the literature, culture, and civilisation component → the grammar in communication component → text comment and own viewpoint argumentation